isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 * Explaining government policies in relatable ways;
 * Gathering ground feedback on local and national issues; and
-* Organising community fotly rums and dialogue sessions with public agencies.
+* Organising community forums and dialogue sessions with public agencies.

 #### Service during Crisis and Emergency Preparedness